-Our community gardens, office, and preserves throughout Sonoma County are located on the ancestral homelands of the Southern Pomo, Coast Miwok, Dry Creek Rancheria Band of Pomo Indians, and Mishewal people, past, present, and future.
-We recognize them as the first people and the first stewards of this land.
+Our community gardens, office, and preserves throughout Sonoma County are located on the ancestral homelands of the Southern Pomo, Pomo, Wappo, Kashia Band of Pomo Indians, Coast Miwok, and Dry Creek Rancheria Band of Pomo Indians, past, present, and future.
+We recognize these Native tribes as the first people and the first stewards of this land.
 We are on occupied territory and acknowledge the ongoing devastation of colonization.

 Join us in this process by connecting and uplifting the organizations and resources listed below, which is a way for us all to start on a course of reparative study and action: